sgr-xd/PAT_Hack/README.md

 <img src="/assets/ori_pdf.png" width="600" height="400" />

-When I upload the above and open it in the pat portal my script gets executed.
+When I upload the above pdf and open it in the pat portal, my script gets executed.
 I have created two pdf:

 1. Will display the cookie
 2. Will display a Message to the User